TryKickoff/trykickoff.github.io/learn/js.md

 ### Folder Structure

-Kickoff has a very simple folder structure for it’s JavaScript; as a base Kickoff contains `helpers` and `libs` directories.
+Kickoff has a very simple folder structure for it’s JavaScript; as a base Kickoff contains `utils`, `standalone` and a `modules` directories.

+#### `assets/src/js/modules`
+This directory is where you ought to put all your local, non-npm modules.

+#### `assets/src/js/utils`
+This directory is where you ought to put all your local utility scripts.
+These are the simple, single-serving scripts that are shared by more than one module.

-#### `assets/src/js/libs`
+#### `assets/src/js/standalone`

-This folder contains any 3rd party libraries used in your Kickoff project that are not installed with npm.

-By default, Kickoff includes [Modernizr](http://modernizr.com/), although removing it is very straightforward.
+Any script/file in this directory will be copied, without modification, to the `assets/dist/js/standalone` directory.
+As an example, we added our Modernizr.js file here

 For more information on how Kickoff uses 3rd party libraries, [checkout the documentation below](#libs).